 Antimicrobials are essential for treating and preventing infections in humans, animals and plants, and for enabling fundamental and lifesaving medical interventions.
 Since the groundbreaking discovery of penicillin in 1928, modern medicine has thrived and penicillin alone has saved millions of lives worldwide.
 Antibiotics have contributed to an extended life expectancy in all parts of the world.
 A world without effective antimicrobials is a threat to life as we know it.

-The Independent O’Neill Review estimated that over 700,000 people died in 2016 due to antimicrobial resistance, and projected this to rise to 10 million by 2050 – more deaths than cancer and diabetes today combined.
 In 2017, a report from the World Bank predicted that the economic impact will be bigger than the financial crisis of 2008/9 as it will last longer, increase inequalities within countries and impact low and middle income countries the most.

 Join our mission